-South Indian Vada is a mouthwatering snack which fits into every occasion.
+South Indian Vada is a mouthwatering snack that fits into every occasion.
 It is easy to prepare and good for health.
-It is prepared from Urad dal and deep fried.
-Every South Indian Eatery serves this fabulous dish for breakfast.
+It is prepared from Urad dal and deep-fried to make it crispy outside and soft inside.
+Every South Indian eatery serves this fabulous dish for breakfast.
 It is generally relished with Coconut Chutney and Sambar.
-Idli-Vada is the hot favorite combination breakfast in the South.
+Idli-Vada is the hot favorite combination of breakfast in the South.

 Ingredients Required for Vada